stas-sultanov/azure-monitor-telemetry/doc/readme.md

 await telemetryClient.PublishAsync(cancellationToken);
 ```

-The collected telemetry data will be published in parallel using all configured instances of the `TelemetryPublisher` interface.

-## Distributed Operation Tracking

-The library is intentionally designed to support distributed operations, where a single logical flow spans services, components, or asynchronous boundaries.

-### How It Works

-- The [TelemetryOperation](/src/Code/TelemetryOperation.cs) class represents an operation context.
-- The `Telemetry` interface provides a `Telemetry.Operation` property that represents the associated operation context.
-- The `TelemetryClient` class provides a `TelemetryClient.Operation` property that holds a reference to the current distributed operation context.
-- The `TelemetryClient.Operation` utilizes [AsyncLocal\<T\>][dot_net_async_local_info] to store data, this makes the referenced `TelemetryOperation` available across asynchronous contexts.

-### Using Activity Scope
+## Using Telemetry Tags

+Telemetry tags enrich telemetry data.

+Tags are key-value pairs of string type.

+The list of well-known standard keys of tags can be found in [TelemetryTagKeys](/src/Code/TelemetryTagKeys.cs) class.

-The `TelemetryClient` provides a set of `TelemetryClient.ActivityScope*` methods that simplify work with `TelemetryClient.Operation`.
+The library provides special helper class [TelemetryTags](/src/Code/TelemetryTags.cs) to simplify work with collections and dictionaries of telemetry tags.

-The `TelemetryClient.ActivityScopeBegin` begins the scope and `TelemetryClient.ActivityScopeEnd` ends the scope accordingly.

-Any telemetry captured within the scope will have activity id as it's parent, unless there will be nested activity scope.

-The sample below demonstrates use of methods for tracking dependency of in-proc type.<br/>
-Refer to the [example](#dependency-tracking) below.
+Tags can be applied in the following ways:
+- Via `Telemetry.Tags` property – Set during creation.
+- Via `TelemetryClient` constructor – Pass instance of `TelemetryTags` to initialize `TelemetryClient.Context`.
+- Via `TelemetryClient.Context` Property – Set whenever needed.

 ## Tracking Telemetry

 The `TelemetryClient` class provides a set of `TelemetryClient.Track*` methods.

-When telemetry is tracked with `TelemetryClient.Track*` method, the `Telemetry.Operation` properties is set to `TelemetryClient.Operation` property value.
+When telemetry is tracked with `TelemetryClient.Track*` method, the `TelemetryClient.Tags` property is set to the value of `TelemetryClient.Context` property.

-In most cases, Track methods will call `DateTime.UtcNow` to get the current timestamp for the telemetry item.

 ```csharp
 // track event and associate with current distributed operation